eliasbnk/dev-setup/README.md

 ### &

-## if prompted to input your Password, after inputing your Password [press Enter]
+## if prompted to input your Password, after inputing your Password [press Enter] again

-## after a little Terminal Will prompt to press return = [press Enter]
+# after a little Terminal Will prompt you "to start downloading Homebrew press return = [press Enter]

 Wait patiently as this may takes a while (install can take around 4-5 minutes).🧐